3D models are ubiquitous in many fields:

 FragColor = color;

-The interpolated \((u, v)\) coordinates rarely fall exactly on the center of a texture pixel (called a texel).
+The interpolated coordinates \((u, v)\) rarely land exactly at the center of a texture pixel (called a texel).
 The GPU must therefore interpolate between neighboring texels.
 This process is called texture filtering.
 It occurs in two cases:

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_LINEAR);

-Mipmaps reduce aliasing (flickering of textures seen from afar) and improve performance (distant textures are read from low-resolution levels, which are better utilized by the GPU’s memory cache).
+Mipmaps reduce the aliasing (flickering of textures viewed from afar) and improve performance (the distant textures are read at lower-resolution levels, better utilized by the GPU’s memory cache).

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_S, GL_REPEAT);